 Odds of Getting In

-We've got several different factors at work here.
-First, consider your region's economic environment.
+You also need to take into account the environment you're working in.
+Consider your region's economic state.
 Do you live in a relatively prosperous urban or suburban economy, where residents have the discretionary income to get their dogs groomed regularly?
-Or has your community been hard hit by economic storms, which means residents are probably more concerned about paying their mortgages than grooming their dogs?
-That's the first question.
+Or has your community been hard hit by economic storms, which means residents are probably more concerned about paying their mortgages than grooming their pets?

 The rest, as they say, is up to you.
-You'll have to put together a résumé that details all your animal care experience, including any non-profit animal group volunteer work.
-Include reference letters that emphasize your reliability and strong work ethic.
-Next, you'll have to convince the grooming shop's owner or manager that you're worth the risk.
 If you've been to grooming school, that puts an extra feather in your cap and might improve your odds of getting hired.
+In reality though, it's often as simple as finding a grooming business that's hiring.